 Placement students create exciting new technologies

-Loughborough students Sarah Corsham and Leo Goldschmidt have created two fantastic new technologies while on placement.
+Students from the Wolfson School of Mechanical, Electrical and Manufacturing Engineering - Sarah Corsham and Leo Goldschmidt - have created two fantastic new technologies while on placement.

 The pair have been working at National Instruments UK (NI), who provide sales, marketing and technical support, for the development of new technologies.

 Sarah and Leo were set a one-week creative project.
 Students are able to get help from different people throughout NI, as well as receiving marketing training.

 Sarah, who is a Systems Engineering student, created a drone that is directed merely by the gestures of the hands.
 The entire system was built with low-cost, commercially available tech.

 Sarah’s drone has been widely received by everyone at National Instruments.
 Videos of the drone have been shared over 5000 times and received 2000 likes across different social media platforms, while being featured on various maker sites, such as Hackaday and Hackster.